brob/eleventy-plugin-sanity-image/README.md

 npm install eleventy-plugin-sanity-image
 ```

 Then in your `.eleventy.js` file, you'll need to require this package and initialize your plugin.
+To initialize properly, you'll need to have a Sanity Client configured.
+If your project doesn't have this yet, you can [read documentation here](https://www.sanity.io/docs/js-client) to set up.

 ```js
 const sanityImage = require('../../eleventy-plugin-sanity-image/';